In This Article

 It's been a few weeks since using The Body Shop Revitalizing Facial Roller, and I have to say my skin looks much better for it—calm, clear, just a bit less tired, and a tad perkier.
-In fact, there is nothing my skin doesn't love about this tool, so I'm happy to report that it's now in a long-term relationship with my face.
+There is nothing my skin doesn't love about this tool, so I'm happy to report that it's now in a long-term relationship with my face.

-Most facial rollers average anywhere between $20 all the way up to hundreds of dollars, but The Body Shop Revitalizing Facial Roller rings in at a mere $8, which is a steal IMO.
-This is the kind of roller you not only can buy for yourself, but give as a gift to friends, family, or even colleagues and you don't have to worry about it making a huge dent in your wallet.
+Most facial rollers average anywhere between $20 up to hundreds of dollars, but The Body Shop Revitalizing Facial Roller rings in at a mere $8, which is a steal IMO.
+This is the kind of roller you can not only buy for yourself but give as a gift to friends, family, or even colleagues, and you don't have to worry about it making a dent in your wallet.

-Skin Gym Face Sculptor: The Face Sculptor has a longer, thinner handle that creates an easy-to-hold grip.
+Skin Gym Face Sculptor: Priced at $69, this face sculptor has a longer, thinner handle that creates an easy-to-hold grip.
 Use it all over your face, neck, and jawline to decrease tension and give yourself a lit-from-within glow.

-The Body Shop Revitalizing Facial Roller is totally worth it—I mean, can you really go wrong with an $8 facial roller?
-Short answer: No. Long answer: Also no. It's effective, easy to use, and delivers nearly instant results.
+The Body Shop Revitalizing Facial Roller is totally worth it—I mean, can you go wrong with an $8 facial roller?
+The answer: No. It's effective, easy to use, and delivers nearly instant results.
 For that, I have to give it a resounding two thumbs up.